DavisLaboratory/Db_Compare/README.md

 Otherwise the script will use the versions provided in the zip files.

-3.Run the bash script dbCompare.bash on the command line
+3. Run the bash script dbCompare.bash on the command line

 (Open your terminal, navigate to the correct directory using the 'cd' command, run it by typing './dbCompare.bash')

-4.Open the HTML file (dbCompareNotebook.html) created to view the resulting plots
+4. Open the HTML file (dbCompareNotebook.html) created to view the resulting plots

 The consistency analysis results can be found in each's database directory (For Reactome, PhosphoSitePlus, HPRD, and qPhos)